nikosoik/stacksearch/src/ner/README.md

 # Named Entity Recognition Utils

-_NOTE: In order to use the scripts in this folder, the [crfsuite](http://www.chokkan.org/software/crfsuite/) python binding has to be installed.
-Follow the instructions on page.
-Don't forget to install the required additional [libLBFGS](http://www.chokkan.org/software/liblbfgs/) library._
+_NOTE: In order to use the scripts in this directory, the [crfsuite](http://www.chokkan.org/software/crfsuite/) python binding is required.
+Additionally don't forget to install the companion [libLBFGS](http://www.chokkan.org/software/liblbfgs/) library.
+For more information follow the instructions on the [crfsuite page](http://www.chokkan.org/software/crfsuite/)._